Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 3. Overfilling the Engine Oil

 More oil isn't safer.
 Overfilling causes white/blue exhaust smoke and foaming on the dipstick — aerated oil runs on bubbles instead of film, and pressure forces oil past seals.
-Fix: add in half-litre increments, checking the dipstick each time, and stop between MIN and MAX.
+Fix: add in half-quart increments, checking the dipstick each time, and stop between MIN and MAX.
 Drain or pump out any excess.
 More in checking and topping up oil.

 Frothy aerated oil clinging to a dipstick, showing an overfill